-- A rollover allows leftover funds from the current year's health care FSA or SPFSA to move over to next year without affecting annual maximum contributions.
-By law, there's a \$500 cap on the rollover amount, but your plan may stipulate an amount less than that. - A grace period gives you anywhere from a few weeks up to two and a half months in the year following your plan year to spend down the amount in your FSA or DCAP FSA on eligible expenses. - A run-out period gives you time to submit a claim for a plan year that has ended or for when you leave your job.
+A rollover allows leftover funds from the current year's health care FSA or SPFSA to move over to next year without affecting annual maximum contributions.
+By law, there's a \$550 cap on the rollover amount, but this number is also tied to inflation and may increase over time (check the current rollover amount with your employer or the IRS).
+Keep in mind that your plan may also stipulate an amount less than that.

+- A grace period gives you anywhere from a few weeks up to two and a half months in the year following your plan year to spend down the amount in your FSA or DCAP FSA on eligible expenses. - >> A run-out period gives you time to submit a claim for a plan year that has ended or for when you leave your job.
 Your employer determines the run-out periods for the end of the plan year and for those triggered by a termination (which might be different).
 This gives you time to submit expenses that you forgot about or happen at the end of the year.